trevordbunch/cis411_lab0/labreports/LAB_jrmakr2123.md

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
   -  I would change the configuration to run every time there is a change to the staging (in this case labreport) branch and the main branch.
 Doing both branches will help me check to see if there is a discrepancy between both branches and will help me perform checks on if my code will run.
+I would also implement a log file system.
+When Circle CI runs, a file in the appropriate branch would be updated to show the actual test and their boolean value.
+This file would be ignored in push and pull requests thus only staying in its appropriate branch.

 # Step 6: Merging the feature branch